Table Of Contents

-Pool covers also help to keep your pool safe if you have travelled and are away from home.
+Pool covers also help to keep your pool safe if you have traveled and are away from home.
 They are also important during stormy weathers that could result in trees falling or roofs coming apart.

-Choosing the best pool cover
+Choosing the best pool covers

 In order to choose the best pool cover for you, let’s look at the options available;

 - Mesh safety covers are fairly light, making them the most manageable of the covers.
 They are able to prevent leaves and debris from falling into your pool when it rains.
-However, it won’t prevent rain water from passing through.
+However, it won’t prevent rainwater from passing through.

 - It also helps to keep the sun’s rays, which aid in the growth and spread of algae; a mesh cover is your best option when the pool is not in use.